busolagbadero/ANSIBLE-REFACTORING-AND-STATIC-ASSIGNMENTS-IMPORTS-AND-ROLES-/README.md

 Created static-assignments folder in repository root.
 The static-assignments folder holds all other children's playbooks.
 This is for easy organisation of my work.

-Move common.yml file into the newly created static-assignments folder.
+Moved common.yml file into the newly created static-assignments folder.

-Inside site.yml file, import common.yml playbook.
+Inside site.yml file,i import the common.yml playbook.

 ![scl8](https://user-images.githubusercontent.com/94229949/193879345-c94c422e-ee61-488d-8891-39060e5a6260.png)